 Regular vehicle maintenance is sound business practice that ensures vehicles use fuel efficiently and prevents avoidable and costly breakdowns.

-While routine maintenance is straightforward, this section outlines current issues that are beyond routine maintenance requirements that all those with an interest in the safe operation of heavy vehicles need to be aware of.
+This section outlines current issues, including safety alerts, which are beyond routine maintenance requirements.
+All those with an interest in the safe operation of heavy vehicles need to be aware of these issues.

 This safety alert has been issued following the identification of failures in towing connections involving drawbeams and drawbars certified by Peter Wastney Engineering Ltd.